-The monsoon rains bring a lot of life to our thirsty desert.
+The monsoon rains bring life back to our parched desert.
 Moisture, green, growing things, and creatures who seem to reanimate when the rains arrive.

 As the rains come, tarantulas are once again on the move.
 Big, hairy arachnids large enough to fit in the palm of your hand.
 Not that you should pick them up.
 I'm just saying, they could fill the palm of your hand.